hermanomark/hermanomark.github.io/README.md

-# hermanomark.github.io
+# My Personal Website

-My personal website *work in progress
+This website will serve as my portfolio as a web developer.
+You can visit it here: https://hermanomark.github.io/.

+*This website is still a work in progress.